manalynx/100-days-of-code/log.md

 2- Finally forked (100-days-of-code) to my PC and started to update my log then I pushed it to my GitHub. \
 3- Git & GitHub were the main focus today.

+**Thoughts**:\
-**Thoughts** It was a good codding day. enjoyed working with git and GitHub .My skills are improving day to day.Some of what I learned : \
+It was a good codding day. enjoyed working with git and GitHub .My skills are improving day to day.Some of what I learned : \
 1- box-sizing.\
 2- font-weight.\
 3- letter-spacing.\